asaran/VeSSAL/README.md

 # Dependencies

-To run this code fully, you'll need [PyTorch and Torchvision](https://pytorch.org/) (we're using version 1.8.0) and [scikit-learn](https://scikit-learn.org/stable/).
-We've been running our code in Python 3.7.
+To run this code fully, you'll need [PyTorch and Torchvision](https://pytorch.org/) and [scikit-learn](https://scikit-learn.org/stable/).
+We've tested our code with PyTorch 1.8.0, 1.13.0 and Python 3.7, 3.8.

 # Running an experiment